This page is designed to answer the following questions:

 It should only be used as an absolute last resort to ensure the safety of the individual or others and even then, the least restrictive option should be used.

-It is important to understand that some practices that were considered the norm a few decades ago are considered restrictive practice today.
+It is important to understand that some practices that were generally considered acceptable a few decades ago are considered restrictive practices today.
 For example:

 - An individual not being able to leave their home due not to having a set of keys to the front door

 - Having guard rails on a bed to protect an individual from falling out but also restricting them from getting out of bed on their own